TritonDataCenter/sdc-cloudapi/docs/index.md

 ## Managing SSH keys

-For machines which don't have a `brand` of `kvm` (see `triton instances -o id,brand` or `sdc-listmachines`), you can manage the SSH keys that allow logging into the machine via CloudAPI.
-For example, to rotate
+For machines which don't have a `brand` of `kvm` (see `triton instance list -o id,brand` or `sdc-listmachines`), you can manage the SSH keys that allow logging into the machine via CloudAPI.
+For example, to rotate keys:

-keys:
+    $ triton key add --name=my-other-rsa-key ~/.ssh/my_other_rsa_key.pub

+or

     $ sdc-createkey --name=my-other-rsa-key ~/.ssh/my_other_rsa_key.pub